-Peripheral eosinophilia is common and is positively correlated with disease severity.
+Peripheral eosinophilia can be seen in approximately 50% of patients and is positively correlated with disease severity.
 Its presence has also been correlated with older age and palmoplantar involvement.
 Lack of peripheral eosinophilia has been positively correlated with younger age and mucosal disease.

 L12.0 – Bullous pemphigoid